-Money coming to keep grocer in US-Canada border community
+Money coming to keep struggling grocer open in Point Roberts

 Point Roberts leaders have been calling for a border reopening exemption for their community, going so far as coming up with a plan to offer surplus vaccine to Canadian visitors.
 They insist they don’t pose a public health threat to Canadians because about 85% of the community’s residents are fully vaccinated.

-Inslee has repeatedly asked Canadian Prime Minister Justin Trudeau, without luck, that Point Roberts residents be allowed to travel directly through southern British Columbia to re-enter the U.S. mainland at Blaine.
+Inslee has repeatedly asked Canadian Prime Minister Justin Trudeau, without luck, that Point Roberts residents be allowed to travel directly through southern British Columbia to reenter the U.S. mainland at Blaine.
 Trudeau has acknowledged the difficulty the border closures have caused some communities, but he has cautioned against reopening too hastily.